 Remember when we said that there are 4 different types of keywords you can target when running a Google ad?
 And remember when we said that broad keyword matching was typically the least effective method?
-Well, what that table above doesn’t tell you is that AdWords Express defaults to broad matching.
+Well, what that table above doesn’t tell you is that Smart Campaigns default to broad matching.

 The reason this makes a difference is that there are such things as “negative keywords.”
 Negative keywords are so-called because they negatively impact the likelihood of your ad displaying.
 This is often because they’re too general.

 - custom wordpress websites